Teenage pregnancy: Europe

 The overall trend in Europe since 1970 has been a decreasing total fertility rate, an increase in the age at which women experience their first birth, and a decrease in the number of births among teenagers.
 Most continental Western European countries have very low teenage birth rates.
 This is varyingly attributed to good sex education and high levels of contraceptive use (in the case of the Netherlands and Scandinavia), traditional values and social stigmatization (in the case of Spain and Italy) or both (in the case of Switzerland).

 On the other hand, the teen birth rate is very high in Bulgaria and Romania.
-As of 2015, Bulgaria had a birth rate of 37/1.000 women aged 15–19, and Romania of 34.
+In 2015, Bulgaria had a birth rate of 37 per 1,000 women aged 15–19.
+Romania had a birth rate of 34 per 1,000 women aged 15–19.
 The teen birth rate of these two countries is even higher than that of underdeveloped countries like Burundi and Rwanda.

 Many of the teen births occur in Roma populations, who have an occurrence of teenage pregnancies well above the local average.